Govareshk

-Govareshk (گوارشك) (Note: Also romanized as Gavāreshk and Govāreshk; also known as Gavāreshg and Gavārishk) is a village in, and the capital of, Darzab Rural District of the Central District of Mashhad County, Razavi Khorasan province, Iran.
+Govareshk (گوارشك) (Note: Also romanized as Gavāreshk and Govāreshk; also known as Gavāreshg and Gavārishk) is a village in, and the capital of, Darzab Rural District in the Central District of Mashhad County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 910 in 265 households.
 The following census in 2011 counted 905 people in 266 households.
 The 2016 census measured the population of the village as 1,043 people in 316 households.